nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 .. literalinclude:: ../../../eventsourcing/dcb/domain.py
     :pyobject: Selector

-The class :class:`~eventsourcing.dcb.persistence.DCBRepository` has an instance of :class:`~eventsourcing.dcb.persistence.DCBEventStore`.
+The class :class:`~eventsourcing.dcb.application.DCBRepository` has an instance of :class:`~eventsourcing.dcb.persistence.DCBEventStore`.
 It defines a method to get one enduring object for a given continuity ID.
 It has another method to get a sequence of enduring objects for a given sequence of continuity IDs.
 And it has another method to construct